|The European Education Directory|

-Science and engineering are basic tools to achieve a sustainable development, also in domains like ecology, economics and society.
-The international Master's Sustainable Systems Engineering (SSE) provides an in-depth knowledge in fields like sustainable materials, energy systems (especially renewable energies), resilience, natural resources, sustainable economics, as well as technology and society.
-The successful completion of the Master's programme qualifies for a career in research, as well as head positions in industries of conventional and renewable energy, supply companies and infrastructure operators for mobility or energy.
+Science and engineering are basic tools to achieve sustainable development, not only in technology, but also in domains such as ecology, economics and society.
+The international Master's programme Sustainable Systems Engineering (SSE) provides in-depth knowledge in fields such as sustainable materials, energy systems, renewable energies, resilience, sustainable economy, as well as technology and society.
+The successful completion of the Master's programme qualifies for a further career in state-of-the-art and application-oriented research.
+Moreover, it will prepare graduates for leading positions in conventional and renewable energy companies as well as supply chain and infrastructure operators active in fields such as mobility or energy.

-The Master's programme in Sustainable Systems Engineering is designed for highly qualified graduate students holding a Bachelor‘s degree in engineering or science.
-As an SSE student, you will have the opportunity to:
+The Master's programme in SSE is designed for highly qualified graduate students holding a Bachelor‘s degree in engineering or science.
+An SSE student will have the opportunity to:

-SSE is an interdisciplinary programme that builds on a basic knowledge in electrical and mechanical engineering and informatics.
-In the first year you will have compulsory courses in all areas which provide fundamental knowledge in sustainability engineering.
-From the second semester on you can specialise in two of three technical specialisation areas and select an interdisciplinary profile.
+SSE is an interdisciplinary programme that builds on basic knowledge in electrical and mechanical engineering and informatics.
+In the first year, you will participate in compulsory courses in all areas which provide you with fundamental knowledge in sustainability engineering.
+From the second semester on you can specialise in two of three technical specialisation areas and select interdisciplinary profile modules.